jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/server=<server name>/grouping-handler=<grouping-handler name>:read-attribute(name=timeout)`

 ## syntax of the operation to get the `messaging-activemq` `server` `grouping-handler` `type`
-whether the handler is the single local handler for the cluster, which makes handling decisions, or a remote handler which converses with the local handler. get the `messaging-activemq` `server` `grouping-handler` `type` attribute.
+whether the handler is the single "local" handler for the cluster, which makes handling decisions, or a "remote" handler which converses with the local handler. get the `messaging-activemq` `server` `grouping-handler` `type` attribute.
 `/subsystem=messaging-activemq/server=<server name>/grouping-handler=<grouping-handler name>:read-attribute(name=type)`